Post

 Superposition Principle

-Superposition Principle For a homogeneous linear differential equation ($\ref{eqn:homogeneous_linear_ode}$), any linear combination of two solutions in an open interval $I$ is also a solution to equation ($\ref{eqn:homogeneous_linear_ode}$).
-In other words, the sum and scalar multiple of any solutions to the given homogeneous linear differential equation are also solutions to that equation.
+For the homogeneous linear ODE ($\ref{eqn:homogeneous_linear_ode}$), any linear combination of two of its solutions on an open interval $I$ is also a solution of Eq. ($\ref{eqn:homogeneous_linear_ode}$).
+That is, the sum and constant multiples of any solutions to the given homogeneous linear ODE are also solutions.

 Proof